leo-arch/clifm/README.md

 ![dirs](images/dirs.png)

-* **Custom actions**: Use custom action names, as if they were any other command, to run custom shell scripts and extend thus CliFM functionality to your liking.
+* **Custom actions**: Use custom action names, as if they were any other command, to run custom shell scripts and extend thus CliFM functionality to fit your needs.
+This is basically an easy way of building custom commands for CliFM.

 Because file manager, but also half-shell, CLiFM also provides the following features: